 This is a Premium feature.

-Want to make sure your videos appear on the Google Video tab search results?
+Want to make sure your videos appear on the Google’s Videos tab search results?
 Want your videos to be easily found by search engines like Google?
-The “All-in-One Video Gallery” video SEO feature takes care of this!
+The All-in-One Video Gallery video SEO feature takes care of this!

 Video SEO is the process of adding metadata to your website so that a search engine can better read what’s on your page.
 Our video SEO feature uses JSON-LD to inject schema.org markup into the head of a page, making all videos crawlable and indexable for Google.

-See All-in-One Video Gallery SEO in action
+See All-in-One Video Gallery SEO in Action

-You simply need to enable “Schema Markup” option under Video Gallery => Settings => SEO from your WordPress Admin Panel to get this work.
-Seriously, it’s that easy.
+You simply need to enable the Schema Markup option under Video Gallery → Settings → SEO from your WordPress Admin Dashboard to get this to work.

 Optimizing Video Content